-Water Region: All - These fish will swim anywhere, but favors the middle of the aquarium or wherever the most swimming space is.
+Water Region: All - This fish will swim anywhere, but it favors the middle of the aquarium or wherever the most swimming space is.
 It will spend a lot of time in the shadows, mimicking its natural behavior.

-Same species - conspecifics: Yes - They do best in a minimal school of 5 or more, with larger groups of at least 10 or more being best.
+Same species - conspecifics: Yes - They do best in a school with a minimum of 5 individuals.
+They prefer larger groups of at least 10 or more.

 Semi-Aggressive (): Threat